top of page

 Can renters install EV chargers in California apartments?

-Yes, California law gives renters the right to install EV chargers in their leased parking spaces, provided they cover installation and maintenance costs.
-However, landlords can impose reasonable conditions, such as using licensed contractors and ensuring that the installation meets building codes and safety standards.
+Yes, under the right to charge law California, renters are allowed to install EV chargers in their designated parking spaces, as long as they cover the installation and maintenance costs.
+Landlords can set reasonable conditions, such as requiring the use of licensed contractors and ensuring the installation meets building codes and safety standards.
+This law helps renters embrace sustainable transportation while maintaining property safety and integrity.

 Who pays for an EV charger installation in a California apartment?